manju690/ANS/wiUpdatingRoles.md

 ## Updating Roles Procedure In ANS-MAR Under VRA Environment

-    - For updating roles in Blueprint , Log on to VRA Service Broker.
+   -  For updating roles in Blueprint , Log on to the VRA Service Broker.

    -  For mapping the roles we can see under the design part in content&policies.
    -  Click on content&policies under that content and then to respected blueprint.